Ministry of Internal Affairs (Armenia): First ministry

 On 21 June 1992, President Levon Ter-Petrosyan created the Ministry of Internal Affairs from the former Soviet Armenian Interior Ministry and the Soviet Internal Troops.
 It operated until December 2002, when the ministry was reorganized into the Police of Armenia.

 Reformation

 In 2019, the Ministry of Justice recommended the re-establishment of the ministry as part of the government's three-year strategy of police reforms.
-In 2021, Prime Minister Nikol Pashinian announced plans to recreate the Interior Ministry.
+In 2021, Prime Minister Nikol Pashinyan announced plans to recreate the Interior Ministry.

 On 24 November 2022, during a regular Cabinet meeting chaired by Pashinyan a draft law on the reestablishment of the Ministry of Internal Affairs was adopted, with the Ministry of Emergency Situations ceasing its activities according to the transition schedule.
 In December, the National Assembly of Armenia approved a government proposal to set up the ministry.
 Pashinyan noted that the purpose of the creation of the interior ministry was aimed at “increasing the effectiveness of the work of the police” and the move was supported by members of parliament, one of whom said that it would increase “democratic oversight” of the police.